RetroDECK/ES-DE/INSTALL.md

         <!-- This is an example for Windows.
 The .exe extension is optional and both forward slashes and backslashes are allowed as
         directory separators.
 As there is no standardized installation directory structure for this operating system, the %EMUPATH% variable is used here to find the cores relative to the RetroArch binary.
 The emulator binary must be in the PATH environmental variable or otherwise the complete path to the retroarch.exe file needs to be defined.
 Batch scripts (.bat) are also supported. -->
         <command>retroarch.exe -L %EMUPATH%\cores\snes9x_libretro.dll %ROM%</command>

         <!-- Another example for Windows.
 As can be seen here, the absolute path to the emulator has been defined, and there are spaces
         in the directory name, so it needs to be surrounded by quotation marks.
-As well the quotation marks are needed around the core configuration as the %EMUPATH% will expand to the path of the emulator binary, which will of course also include the spaces. -->
+Quotation marks around the %EMUPATH% entry are optional but in this example they're added. -->
         <command>"C:\My Games\RetroArch\retroarch.exe" -L "%EMUPATH%\cores\snes9x_libretro.dll" %ROM%</command>

         <!-- An example for use in a portable Windows emulator installation, for instance on a USB memory stick.
 The %ESPATH% variable is